Formula Super Vee

 Formula Super Vee racing at Nürburgring in 1975.

 Formula Super Vee was an open-wheel racing series that took place in Europe and the United States from 1970 to 1990.
 The formula was created as an extension of Formula Vee, a racing class that was introduced in 1959.
 Formula Super Vee in Europe was similar to F3 or Formula Renault today, a stepping stone to F1.
 In the United States, Formula Super Vee, often referred to as Super Vee, was a natural progression to Indy Car and Can-Am.
 On both sides of the Atlantic the series also was a platform for the promotion of VW products, similar to how Formula Renault promotes Renault products today.

-Initially it was seen as a simple step up from Formula Vee, using the same Volkswagen Type 3 engines, but in 1600cc.
+Initially it was seen as a simple step up from Formula Vee, using Volkswagen air-cooled engines, only Type 3 engines in 1600cc as opposed to Type 1 engines in 1200cc or 1600cc.
 However it soon transformed to using the very different and more powerful fuel injected water-cooled engines from the VW Golf/Rabbit.